andywwwww/group3_project/README.md

 ### Installing

 Install the R package from git first.
-Avalible in both zip file and git file with name "package-."
+Available in both zip file and git file with name "package-."
 For zip, unzip it locally and run command

 ```